 Considered to be one of the best things to do in Srinagar, this simple Shikara boat ride brings instant joy and some quality quiet time away from the hustle and bustle of the city.
 Riding on a boat amidst the clean blue water of Dal Lake, enjoying the surrounding of snow-draped mountains, and the soft sound of the boatman’s oar breaking the surface of the water, this activity will surely be a breathtaking experience.

 The Kolahoi Glacier, usually referred to as the “Goddess of Light”, is a landmark valley glacier also iconic for being the highest glacier in Kashmir.
 Nestled below the Kolahoi mountain and above the Lidder valley, the 5 Km hanging glacier is truly magnificent in its way.
 The trek also provides an illustrious view of the sprawling green meadows, endearing waterfalls, and spellbinding coniferous forests.

 A top attraction in Gulmarg, the Gondola cable car ride is Asia’s largest and highest cable car project.
 The ride that takes you high in the sky offers you a bird’s eye view of Gulmarg valley covered either in a white sheet of snow or lush green vegetation.
 One of the cable cars moves up from Gulmarg to Kongdoor, and another one goes up from Kongdoor to Apharwat.
 It is about 13,500 ft above sea level and offers a view like no other.

 The peak tourist season starts from March to June and October to February.
-During these months, the bookings for flights and hotels are mostly packed and hence prior bookings should be done.
+During these months, the bookings for flights and hotels are mostly packed; hence, prior bookings should be done.
 The months from July to September are not rushed for bookings and hence it can be a good time to enjoy the calm nature of Kashmir.